qiskit-community/fulqrum/README.md

 ### Requirements

-Outside of standard packages, currently Fulqrum requires the Boost library and OpenMP v3+ .
+Outside of standard Python packages Fulqrum requires the Boost library and OpenMP 3+ .

 If using `conda` then adding Boost can be done using: